qexat/garnet/README.md

  * I am not CONVINCED that a linker is the best way to handle things.
    This has implications on things like distributing libraries, defining ABI's, using DLL's, and parallelizing the compiler itself.
 No solid thoughts here yet, but it is an area worth thinking about.
+Rust, C, Go and Swift present different points in this area to look at.

 ## Pain points in Rust to think about